Create Excel and PDF documents from Plumsail Forms in Power Automate

 Test template

-To check how the document will look at the end, click on the Test template button.
+To preview the generated document, click on the Test template button.

 You will see the dialog where you can fill in the auto-generated testing form.
 Form fields are created based on tokens from your document template.
 You can adjust the look of the testing form by changing token types.

-Once you’ve tested the template, press Save&Next to proceed further - to the Settings substep.
+Once you’ve tested the template, press Save to proceed further.

 • Fill in the name of the result file